AKayy2020/codespaces-preact/README.md

 # build for production with minification
 npm run build

-# test the production build locally
+# test the production build locGeney
 npm run serve

 # run tests with jest and enzyme